13

 – Alex

 • Oh, hats off, Alex!
 In a metaverse not so far, may your humble mound of SO karma equip you with divine powers to obliterate such truly 'despicable' conduct on GitHub.
-May 18 at 11:19
+Commented May 18, 2023 at 11:19

 • Topics in this Stack Exchange community precisely concern open licenses.
 I'm afraid you've just created an account here merely to show everyone that you miss the point completely Praveen Kulkarni.